 Use personal pronouns and possessive adjectives correctly to indicate who is speaking and what they own: ich/mein, du/dein, er/sein…

-In this lesson, all the characters in the hotel introduce themselves one after the other using the personal pronoun 'ich'.
-Oliver, as an actor, portrays each character by reading the sentences in English and German.
-Max Ludwig has drawn the portraits.
+In this lesson, all the characters in the hotel introduce themselves using the personal pronoun 'ich'.
+Max, the painter, offers his services and first portrays Frau Mutter.

 Oliver reads each sentence first in English, then in German, changing his voice like an actor.